ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-03-19-laminating-the-shower.md

 comments: true
 ---

 The shower cabin that I [built]({% post_url 2019-01-05-building-the-shower-cabin %}) out of plywood had to be protected from the water.
-I spend a lot of time researching for suitable materials.
+I spend a lot of time researching suitable materials.
 I found several solutions based on PVC panels that were sealed with silicon.
 These solutions didn't convince me.
 While driving the van everything heavily vibrates.
 I was afraid that the silicone joints would eventually start leaking when using the shower very often.
 Pictures of [cracked shower trays](https://www.google.com/search?q=cracked+shower+tray+in+caravan&tbm=isch) and [moldy silicone joints](https://www.google.com/search?q=moldy+silicone+joints+shower&tbm=isch) made me looking for better solutions.

 ## Learning about boat-building